thmavri/SWebRank/README.md

 ##More details are coming soon....for now check the Javadoc
 <https://github.com/thmavri/SWebRank/blob/master/SWebRank_Javadoc.zip?raw=true>

+##Important Library File
+DBpedia Spotlight jar is not in maven repository Download it from here: <http://bit.ly/DBpediaSpotlight>

 ###Publications
 * Exploring the influence of semantic data on the ranking mechanisms of search engines.
 T. Mavridis, L. Aroyo, A.L.
 Symeonidis.
 ACM Transactions on the Web (submitted Feb 15).
 * Identifying valid search engine ranking factors in a Web 2.0 and Web 3.0 context for building efficient SEO mechanisms.
 T. Mavridis,